mcornick/passwoid/README.md

 ## License

-The gem is available as open source under the terms of the [ISC License](http://opensource.org/licenses/ISC).
+powm is available as open source under the terms of the [ISC License](http://opensource.org/licenses/ISC).